-So by using Pinterest’s suggestion, you will have more of an idea of how you want to write your post.
+So by using Pinterest’s suggestion, you will have more of an idea of how you want to plan and organize your blog post.
 How to Make Slime – For Kids!
 Would be a great title and it’s already being searched for.
-There are so many ideas and people who have made slime you could even do a round up post of the best slime recipes and link all the bloggers who are making great slime recipes.
+There are so many ideas and people who have made slime you could even do a round-up post of the best slime recipes and link all the bloggers who are making great slime recipes.
 With Pinterest, the inspiration is endless.

 I have a blog post that explains some more Pinterest Strategies if that’s your thing.

-Systems are a way to almost duplicate yourself.
+Systems are a way to almost duplicate yourself when you plan and organize your blog posts.
 Once you have a system in place, they kind of work themselves.
 No one is going to do your work for you unless you hire an assistant.
-BUT if you have a great system your assistant can follow along your exact system.
+BUT if you have a great system your assistant can follow along with your exact system.
 Boom, you just duplicated yourself!

 Create a Master Task List.